InsaneJetman/crosshair/README.md

 To close `crosshair`, switch to the application and press `Alt+F4`, or just right-click it on the task bar and choose "Close window".

+## Compiling

+Use the included Code::Blocks project, or compile from the command line using the MinGW compiler:

+    windres resource.rc resource.o
+    g++ -s -O2 -static -mwindows -o crosshair.exe crosshair.cpp resource.o

 ## License

 - **[MIT license](http://opensource.org/licenses/mit-license.php)**